pragma-/Plang/doc/README.md

 In a function call, arguments can be passed positionally or by name.
 Arguments that are passed by name are called named arguments.

-Named arguments may be passed only to parameters that have a default argument value.
+Named arguments may be passed only to parameters that have a default argument.
 All parameters without a default arguments are strictly positional parameters.
 All positional arguments must be passed prior to passing a named argument.
+If a named argument is passed, all subsequent arguments must also be named.

 Consider a function that has many default arguments: